CQT-Leipzig/correlated_disorder/README.md

 ## File description

 ### fft_nr.h
-Discrete Fast Fourier Transform (FFT) as described in  Numerical Recipies [2].
+This file is not included due to license problems.
+The user should add the Discrete Fast Fourier Transform (FFT) as described in  Numerical Recipies [2].

 ### correlated_disorder_continuous.hpp
 All functions needed to generated continuous variables on a hypercubic lattice